 The Project will expand the quantity and diversity of housing options available in the City by providing 800 residential rental units, of which 140 will be affordable units in accordance with the City’s Inclusionary Zoning Ordinance, with proximity to a variety of services.

-The Project is located so as to encourage all modes of transportation including pedestrian access, bicycle access and public and private transportation resources.
+The Project is designed to accommodate multiple modes of transportation.

 The Council finds that the Project is consistent with the Newton Leads 2040 Housing Strategy 2015 which identified the Site as “Potentially suitable for medium/high density mixed-use/multifamily residential development.”

-The Council finds that the Project is an example of proactive municipal planning in that the City has completed and the Council has adopted the Needham Street Area 2018 Vision Plan to guide in the evaluation of Needham Street projects and the Project is consistent with the findings and vision of that Plan.
+The Council finds that the Project is consistent with the findings and vision of the Needham Street Area 2018 Vision Plan, which was adopted by the City to guide in the evaluation of Needham Street projects.

 The Council finds that the development of several public park areas with open space comprising approximately 40% of the site will provide significant public amenities and areas for active and passive recreation; that the proposed Village Green will provide a public meeting space and a focal point of the residential, commercial and public activities, that the proposed splash park to be built by the Petitioner and operated by the City will provide a new public facility, and that all of the public benefits are contemplated with solely private funding.